American Airlines systemwide upgrades (SWUs)

 A systemwide upgrade (SWU) is an electronic upgrade certificate that moves you one cabin class higher on any American Airlines marketed and operated flight.
-Unlike complimentary upgrades or 500-mile stickers, SWUs work globally -- on both domestic and international routes, including long-haul Flagship Business and Flagship First cabins.
+Unlike complimentary elite upgrades, which only cover flights within North America, SWUs work globally -- on both domestic and international routes, including long-haul Flagship Business and Flagship First cabins.

 Key characteristics